 About the Baker Lab

 Brain tumors are the leading cause of cancer-related death in children, and pediatric high-grade glioma (pHGG) is one of the most devastating brain tumors of childhood.
-Our laboratory analyzes pHGG patient tumor samples and develops genetically engineered and patient-derived models for mechanistic approaches to understand the connections between tumorigenesis, chromatin regulation and developmental signaling pathways in the brain.
-Our goal is to enhance the mechanistic understanding of HGG and to identify therapeutic vulnerabilities so that our research can be translated to clinical impact for patients.
+Our laboratory analyzes pHGG patient tumor samples and establishes genetically engineered and patient-derived models for studies to understand connections between chromatin regulation, developmental signaling pathways and tumorigenesis in the brain.
+Our goal is to enhance the mechanistic understanding of HGG and identify therapeutic vulnerabilities for patient benefit in the clinic.

 Science Team